Kochen-Specker Contextuality: Applications of quantum contextuality

 \subsubsection{Further applications on the horizon}

-Recently, some other works considered potential applications of contextuality, but at the moment it is difficult to predict the future impact of these research lines.
-The novel applications contain machine learning \cite{Gao:2021XXX}, postselected metrology \cite{Arvidsson-Shukur:2020NC} and state-dependent cloning \cite{Lostaglio:2020Q}.
+Recently, other works considered potential applications of contextuality, but it is currently difficult to predict the future impact of these research lines.
+The novel applications contain machine learning \cite{Gao:2022PRX}, postselected metrology \cite{Arvidsson-Shukur:2020NC}, and state-dependent cloning \cite{Lostaglio:2020Q}.